FaridAkhundov/SALAM/replit.md

 # Overview

 This is a full-stack personal portfolio website for Farid Axundov, an IT professional and cybersecurity specialist.
 The application showcases professional experience, skills, projects, and provides a contact form for visitors.
-It's built as a modern web application with a React frontend and Express.js backend, featuring a clean, professional design with sections for about, experience, skills, projects, and contact information.
+It's built as a modern web application with a React frontend and Express.js backend, featuring a clean, professional design with dark/light theme support and sections for about, experience, education, skills, projects, and contact information.

 # User Preferences